Political career of Donald Trump: 2020 presidential campaign

 Trump signaled his intention to run for a second term by filing with the FEC within a few hours of assuming the presidency.
 This transformed his 2016 election committee into a 2020 reelection one.
 Trump marked the official start of the campaign with a rally in Melbourne, Florida, on February 18, 2017, less than a month after taking office.
 By January 2018, Trump's reelection committee had $22 million in hand, and it had raised a total amount exceeding $67 million by December 2018. $23 million was spent in the fourth quarter of 2018, as Trump supported various Republican candidates for the 2018 midterm elections.

-2020 election defeat
+2020 election defeat to Joe Biden

 On November 3, 2020, Trump lost re-election to Democratic nominee and former vice president Joe Biden.
 Trump received 232 electoral votes to Biden's 306.
 Trump received 74,216,154 in the popular vote to Biden's 81,268,924.

+2024 presidential campaign

+Confirmation of intention to run for a second term

+On November 15, 2022, at his Mar-a-Lago residence, one week after the 2022 midterm elections, Trump became the first major candidate to declare a campaign for the 2024 presidential election.

+Confirmed Republican nominee

+On 15 July 2024, the United States Republican Party selected Trump and JD Vance the party's nominees for president and vice president in the 2024 United States presidential election.
+Trump formally accepted the nomination on 19 July 2024.

+Defeating Kamala Harris and winning a non-consecutive second presidential term

+Trump went on to win the election held on 5 November 2024, defeating the Democratic nominee and incumbent Vice President Kamala Harris, and became the second US president in history to serve two non-consecutive terms after Grover Cleveland.